 - Crackle (free) offers a constantly changing selection of movies and TV shows, also the selection is somewhat small compared to the other services.
 This service is ad-supported and is available on many streaming devices.

-- Sling TV is a new-comer to the streaming scene.
-For $20 a month, you get ESPN, TNT, TBS, CNN, Adult Swim, ABC Family, Disney Channel, Cartoon Network, HGTV, Travel Channel and more.
-AMC (including The Walking Dead) is slated to be added to the lineup soon.
+- Sling TV (starting at $20/month) gets you ESPN, TNT, TBS, CNN, Adult Swim, Free Form, Disney Channel, Cartoon Network, AMC, HGTV, Travel Channel and more.
 There are also add-on Sports, Kids, and News packages available for $5 per package per month.

-- Playstation Vue (starting at $29.99/month) offers a wider range of channels than Sling TV, such as FX, FXX, SyFy, and MTV.
+- Playstation Vue (starting at $29.99/month) offers a wider range of channels than Sling TV, such as FX, FXX, and SyFy.
 It also features on-demand access to ABC, NBC, and FOX.
 It’s unique Cloud DVR features also sets it apart, allowing to mark shows to watch later (Vue stores them for 28 days).
-You’ll need either a Playstion 3/4 or a Fire TV (including the Stick) to sign-up, but it’s available on iOS and Chromecast as well.
+You’ll need either a Playstion 3/4, Fire TV (including the Stick), Roku or Apple TV to sign-up, but it’s available on iOS, Android and Chromecast as well.

 - CBS All Access ($5.99 per month) allows you to stream your favorite CBS shows on many devices, including Apple TV, Roku, Chromecast, and Fire TV.
 You also get access to a live stream of your local CBS affiliate (where available), allowing you to catch local newscasts and programming when you’re on the go.